Die Ovalization

 Most parisons are round to start with, extruded between a die and pin.
 Many extrusion blow molded containers are oblong.
 This results in the parison stretching further and thinner into the corners of the container with the foreseeable result that it always the corners and especially at the bottom that can become a problem regarding wall thickness.
 Most plastics will break at the thinnest corners (the exception being PET) and drop tests are an important criterium for container acceptance.
 This is even more true when the container has to undergo UN certification and the drop test is performed at -18°C.

-With the help of a spreader bar the round (green) parison can be changed into the more oval-shaped (blue parison).
-While this helps overall with moving it closer to the container shape, there is still a large difference between the stretch to the corners and to the sides of the container.
 The picture below shows a typical situation with the blue parison, the oblong container shape and the green neck off to one side.
 The parison will have to drape over the neck in order to allow a blow pin to enter.
 On a shuttle machine a squeeze knife pinches the parison closed during cutting and head air enters it giving it a slightly oval shape.
 In an industrial machine a moveable blow pin and spreader bar may be used to pull the parison over the neck area and also towards the opposite corner.
 Both blow pin and spreader bar are moved towards the center while the parison is pushed out.
 They then move to the opposite corners, dragging the parison with them.

 Die Ovalization Part 2